 9:00am - Commencement of Day Two

 As the Australian population ages and multiple chronic diseases are prevalent, people are more likely to be prescribed complex combinations of medicines.
-This causes a number of risk factors to emerge, which include, but are not limited to:
+This causes a number of risk factors to emerge.
+This includes, but is not limited to:

-- Ensuring there is a seamless continuum of care between hospital-residential care facility and discharge back to the community
+- Ensuring there is a seamless continuum of care between the hospital/residential care facility and discharge back to the community

-- A look at medicine delivery systems – e.g. which containers are best used for those with arthritis?
+- A look at medicine delivery systems – e.g. the best containers used for those with arthritis

 This session will include a series of case scenarios to challenge your skills.